aws-greengrass/aws-greengrass-quick-templates/README.md

 ```
 Will generate recipe and artifact directories and deploy them to the device.
 If you want to inspect (and possibly reuse) the generated files, they will be in `~/gg2Templates/hello`.

-By default, unless the `--dryrun` option is specified, once these are generated, they will be deployed:
+By default, unless the `--dryrun` option is specified, once these are generated, they will be deployed by executing:
 ```
 sudo greengrass-cli --ggcRootPath ~/.greengrass deployment create \
   -r ~/gg2Templates/hello/recipes \